 - If you enabled Reference registered data, use the Server and Folder drop-down menu to specify which folder the map image layer and associated feature layer will be published to on the hosting server.
 If the folder does not already exist, type in the name of the desired folder.

 - Under Share with, specify how the web layer will be shared:

 - Everyone—This option makes your content public.
 Anyone can access and see it.

 - My Organization—This option allows your content to be shared with all authenticated users in the organization.

-- Groups—You can share your content with groups you belong to and their members.
+- Groups—This option allows you to share your content with groups to which you belong and their members.

 - Click the Jobs button to view the cache generation status of the published web scene layer in the Job Status pane.

 - Click the Manage the web layer link to administer the web layer and view the cache status from the item details page.

 When sharing a web scene layer with an associated feature layer, analyzers will be issued for both layers.

 Although web scene layers can be shared to ArcGIS Online, ArcGIS Enterprise, and Portal for ArcGIS 10.3.1 and later, not all functionality is supported when sharing to each version.
 Listed below are limitations when sharing to older versions.

 - Preserve editor tracking info is not available.